-National Jewish Health is seeking a full time CT Imaging Technologist to join our outpatient Imaging team!
+National Jewish Health is seeking a full-time CT Imaging Technologist to join our outpatient imaging team!
 This position will have a high level impact in the diagnosis and treatment of a range of common and unusual respiratory, cardiac, immune, and related disorders.
-The selected candidate will perform a variety of CT, bone densitometry, radiographic, and fluoroscopic studies.
+You will perform a variety of CT, bone densitometry, radiographic, and fluoroscopic studies, with the majority of your time in CT.
 Our team of technologists work across modalities to maintain a full skill-set, while maintaining a primary focus on CT to include cardiac and research imaging.

 If you believe in working for an organization where Breathing Science is Life, we invite you to join our team!

 Performs quality diagnostic CT scans, radiologic, fluoroscopy, and bone density procedures in accordance with standards set by the American Registry of Radiologic Technologists (ARRT) and the American Society for Radiologist Technologists (ASRT).
 This position works within the interdisciplinary team to provide safe and personalized care for patients.

 - Performs high quality CT scan procedures to support accurate diagnosis while maintaining high quality patient care.

 - Performs IV injections for CT scan procedures.

 - Performs diagnostic X-ray and bone density procedures providing high quality images to assist the Radiologist in accurate diagnosis.